rowan-maclachlan/cmpt-434-a2/README.txt

     should be the same size as that given to the sender.

     `./go-back-n-sender <ip> <port-number> 10 8` to run the sender program with an 10 second timeout and a window size of 8.
+The port number used by the listener is 32000, and the ip given to the sender should be the hostname of the listener.

-    The selective-repeat programs are run similarily
+    The selective-repeat programs are run similarily.

 LIMITATIONS
     Individual messages do not have specific timeout constructs associated with